Pterion: Clinical significance

-Haematoma
+Hematoma

 The pterion is known as the weakest part of the skull.
 The anterior division of the middle meningeal artery runs underneath the pterion.
 Consequently, a traumatic blow to the pterion may rupture the middle meningeal artery causing an epidural haematoma.
 The pterion may also be fractured indirectly by blows to the top or back of the head that place sufficient force on the skull to fracture the pterion.

 Surgery

 The pterion is a structural landmark for neurosurgical approach to middle cerebral artery aneurysms.

 Etymology

-The pterion receives its name from the Greek root pteron, meaning wing.
+The pterion receives its name from the Ancient Greek root πτερόν pteron, meaning 'wing'.
 In Greek mythology, Hermes, messenger of the gods, was enabled to fly by winged sandals, and wings on his head, which were attached at the pterion.